ircdocs/modern-irc/index.md

 A user may be a part of several channels at once, but a limit may be imposed by the server as to how many channels a client can be in at one time.
 This limit is specified by the [`CHANLIMIT`](#chanlimit) `RPL_ISUPPORT` token.
 See the [Feature Advertisement](#feature-advertisement) section for more details on `RPL_ISUPPORT`.

-If the IRC network becomes disjoint because of a split between servers, the channel on either side is only composed of those clients which are connected to servers on the respective sides of the split, possibly ceasing to exist on one side of the split.
+If the IRC network becomes disjoint because of a split between servers, the channel on either side is composed of only those clients which are connected to servers on the respective sides of the split, possibly ceasing to exist on one side.
 When the split is healed, the connecting servers ensure the network state is consistent between them.

 ### Channel Operators